Madaniya Member Organisations

 Amal Healing and Advocacy Center

-The Amal Recovery and Advocacy Center (AHAC) is a women-led organization founded in 2014 in Antakya, Turkey, to support Syrian refugee women and survivors of violence.
-It focuses on empowering women suffering from psychological effects of social and sexual violence, raising awareness of their rights.
-AHAC advocates for a Syrian society based on justice, equal human rights, and an independent civil state.
+The Amal Recovery and Advocacy Center (AHAC) is a women-led organization established in 2014 in Antakya, Turkey, supporting Syrian refugee women and survivors of violence.

 -